What are the differences between Autism and Mental Retardation?

 • They cannot understand the world in terms of letters and sounds, and they make their wishes known often in nonverbal ways.

-• Children may show a lack of empathy for other people because of having problems in understanding the emotions and emotional responses of others.
+• Children may lack empathy for other people because they have problems understanding their emotions and emotional responses.

 • If "normal" is 100, then two standard deviations below that are 50-75 approximately.

-• Intelligence tests are not great predictors for their future success or ability.
+• Intelligence tests are not great predictors of their future success or ability.

-• Tests are culturally biased, and if the person who is taking the test does not share the same culture as the person who has made the test, they will score lower.
+• Tests are culturally biased, and if the person taking the test does not share the same culture as the person who has made the test, they will score lower.

 • Mental Retardation may present speech and vocabulary challenges but not to the same stage as a case of severe Autism, which can make someone nonverbal.

-• Patients with mental retardation have a delay in oral language development, deficits in memory skills, in learning social rules, an issue with problem-solving skills.
+• Patients with mental retardation delay oral language development, deficits in memory skills, learning social rules, and an issue with problem-solving skills.

-• A way to measure mental functioning is by an assessment of the child's sensory-motor development.
+• A way to measure mental functioning is by assessing the child's sensory-motor development.